 - Due to this, precise air filtration is possible which requires various research as well as critical medical applications.

-Disadvantage of HVAC system
+Disadvantages of HVAC system

 There are a few disadvantages as well,